unifi-hackers/unifi-lab/README.md

 ## WLANs on/off schedule feature
 * onOffScheduleApNamePrefix = [empty|prefix].
 Leave this empty for all APs, or give an alias prefix to only affect those APs.
 * onOffScheduleWlanList = wlan1,wlan2,wlan3,wlan4.
 This is a list of WLANs that will be controlled by the scheduler, separated by a comma ",".
+* onOffScheduleWlanOverrideOffList = wlan5,wlan6.
+This is a list of WLANs that will be overridden to off permanently for these APs, separated by comma ','
 * onOffScheduleMonday = 09:00-19:00
 * onOffScheduleTuesday = 09:00-19:00
 * onOffScheduleWednesday = 09:00-19:00